fongandrew/hydeout/_posts/2020-08-20-grep-command-line-tools-1.md

 ## Finding a specific thing

 Anyone who has used grep knows it's really great at finding a single string in a file or entire directory.
-My use-case is digging up some old endpoint or subdomain that I remember hacking on when I find out a new piece of information that makes me believe I can find a bug  in it.
+My use-case is digging up some old endpoint or subdomain, or grepping for specific string like api\_key.
 This is usually the command I use:

 `grep -Hrnia search_term`